Find Schools

 • Identify and mark materials, products, and samples, following instructions.

-Below is a list of the skills most Machine Feeders and Offbearers say are important on the job.
+These are the skills Machine Feeders and Offbearers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.